tomfy/gtsimsrch/README.md

 ![FTR_vs_ACR](./for_readme/FTR\_vs\_ACC\.png "title")

-In this case, out of 7066 pedigrees with both parents given, we find 5244 pedigrees with FTR < 0.1, and of these 4745 have ACC < 100. finding likely parents if pedigrees are not available:
+In this case, out of 7066 pedigrees with both parents given, we find 5244 pedigrees with FTR < 0.1, and of these 4745 have ACC < 100.

+Finding likely parents if pedigrees are not available:

 	find_parents  -in u_cassava.dsgm  -out cassava_noped.fpout